Steven Kwan Player Props: Guardians vs. Athletics

-On Tuesday, Steven Kwan (.293 batting average in his past 10 games, with two doubles, a triple, four walks and six RBI) and the Cleveland Guardians play the Oakland Athletics, whose starting pitcher will be Luis Medina.
-First pitch is at 7:10 PM ET.
+After going 1-for-5 with a double in his last game, Steven Kwan and the Cleveland Guardians take on the Oakland Athletics (who will hand the ball to Paul Blackburn) at 7:10 PM ET on Wednesday.

-In his last game, he collected three RBI (going 1-for-6 with a triple) against the Diamondbacks.
+In his last game he had a one-hit showing (1-for-5) against the Athletics.

 Steven Kwan Game Info & Props vs. the Athletics